Tigxy/cloud-computing/DOCUMENTATION.md

 ## Introduction
 As our project for the computing project course we create a Discord bot that can perform different actions based on users commands.
-As an example, we could ask the bot for the current time
+As an example, we can ask the bot for the current time

 ![discord-time](resources/discord-time.png)

-or to perform simple calculations
+or to perform arbitrary calculations:

 ![discord-math](resources/discord-math.png)